gnanasai5111/Software-concepts/database/sql/notes.md

 ```

 ### SHOW DATABASES
-- The SHOW DATABASES is used view all the databases
+- The SHOW DATABASES is used to List all available databases.
 ```
 SHOW DATABASES;
 ```